slamora/brackets-wiki/Extension-UI-Guidelines.md

 2. **Panels anchored to the top should be easily hidden.** For example, quick search could be anchored to the top when needed, but should hide easily when the user has finished using it.
 3. **Other panels should be designed anchored to the left or bottom edges.** The right edge should be reserved for the project panel.

+##Status Bar
+*This feature is not fully implemented in Brackets.*

+![Status bar example][status_bar]

+1. **Use for temporary status chanages.** That's why it's called a status bar.
+2. **Duplicate functionality.** The status bar may not always be visible so functionality should be duplicated in the menus and/or toolbar.

 ## General implementation guidelines